alexch/codelikethis/public/lessons/server_side_javascript/serving_files.md

 `readFileSync` returns the object **immediately** (aka *synchronously* => *sync* suffix)

 but the standard `readFile` function returns it **eventually** by calling a callback function

+(we'll keep using the *sync* versions because it makes the code easier to follow, but we could rewrite it to be asynchronous without too much effort)

 # Single File Server: Code Walkthrough 4